developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to specify optional explanatory text that describes the purpose or intended behavior of a transaction step.

-Since a transaction may include multiple steps and each transaction step could include one or more configurations, describing the step can be invaluable when later reviewing the configuration defined by a transaction and/or when editing a transaction, especially when reordering the steps within a transaction.
+Since a transaction might include multiple steps and each transaction step could include one or more configurations, describing the step can be invaluable when later reviewing the configuration defined by a transaction and/or when editing a transaction, especially when reordering the steps within a transaction.

 ## Transaction Step Error Mode

 This Managed Configuration allows an Administrator using an EMM to define how errors that occur during the execution of a transaction step should be handled.

-Since a transaction may include multiple steps and each transaction step could include one or more configurations, there may be cases where steps within a transaction are dependent on steps earlier in the same transaction.
-In such cases, it may be desirable to terminate a transaction if the processing of a step results in an error to avoid propagating the results of that error into subsequent steps.
+Since a transaction might include multiple steps and each transaction step could include one or more configurations, there might be cases where steps within a transaction are dependent on steps earlier in the same transaction.
+In such cases, it might be desirable to terminate a transaction if the processing of a step results in an error to avoid propagating the results of that error into subsequent steps.

 By default, execution continues with the next transaction step once execution of the current step is completed.